skyveri/openshift-meteor-quickstart/README.md

 ## Editing the app

-Every time you edit your code, simply commit the changes:
+Every time you edit your code, commit the changes:

     git add -A
     git commit -m "Describe the changes you made"